Discontinuous Piecewise Polynomial Neural Networks

 \subsection{Timing Results}

 A critical question is how much computational time is added for $N_{p}>2$.
 Both the derivatives and function evaluations become more complex as $N_{p}$ increases.
 Furthermore, it might seem that adding additional sub links should increase the computational time.
 Theoretically, adding new sub links does not increase the time for a single iteration.
 With evenly spaced sub links the active sub link is determined in O(1) time, so it's independent of the number of sub links.
 However, adding new sub links does change the memory usage and structure and can increase inefficiencies that way.

 In Tables \ref{T:TimingSameLinks} and \ref{T:TimingSameDOF} below we run the MNIST problem as above with 5 layers, and width 6 with the other parameters specified in the table.
 The results were computed by running the test case 10 times and averaging the main loop time.
 Adding additional sub links is not cost free, $N_{p}=2$ with 6 sub links is 12\% slower than $N_{p}=2$ with 2 sub links, but with 3 times the degrees of freedom - this is despite the fact the only one sub link is ever active.
 In addition increasing the number of sub links with $N_{p}=2$ to 12 and the time jumps to 111 seconds (122\% slower than with 2 sub links) for 1000 iterations.
 Despite this fact, the user still gets greater computational power without significantly increasing computational time.
 Table \ref{T:TimingSameLinks} shows that $N_{p}=6$ is only 2.2 times slower than $N_{p}=2$ despite having 3 times the degrees of freedom.
 Similarly, in Table \ref{T:TimingSameDOF} with the same number of degrees of freedom $N_{p}=6$ is only 1.83 times slower on average.
-It was observed in section \ref{S:MNIST} that even for the same number of degrees of freedom $N_{p}=2$ results in a larger error 2.06\% compared $N_{p}=6$ at 1.87\% in Table \ref{T:MNIST1} this is despite $N_{p}=2$ running for twice as many steps, a similar result is observed in Table \ref{T:MNIST2}.
-For the same number of degrees of freedom, moving to higher order accuracy, versus using lower accuracy with more sub links, is the more efficient approach.

-Though performance is highly implementation dependent, the conclusion we draw here is that increasing polynomial order (beyond piecewise linear, $N_{p}=2$) is more computationally efficient for the equivalent number of degrees of freedom.